-In our DNA Terms learning page you will find the common terms use everyday in determining individuals drug sensitivity lowering the risk ratio in medical practices.
+In our DNA Terms learning page you will find the common terms used every day in determining individuals drug sensitivity lowering the risk ratio in medical practices.

 Allele: Alternative form of a gene or DNA sequence.
 Variations in clinical traits and phenotypes are allelic if they arise from the same gene sequence or locus and nonallelic if they arise from different gene sequences of different loci.